opnsense/docs/source/hardware/bios.rst

 **Step 1**

-Download the right file depending on your platform from the :ref:`downloads <downloads>` section below.
+Download the right file depending on your platform from the section above.
 For Windows, an installer is provided.
 For Linux, an image is provided.

 **Step 2**